 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Do not give it to other people even if their condition appears to be the same as yours.

 If you buy any medicines, check with a pharmacist that they are suitable to take with your other medicines.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Zanaflex® 2 and 4 mg tablets; Cephalon (UK) Limited, The electronic Medicines Compendium.
-Dated March 2012.
+Manufacturer's PIL, Tizanidine 2 mg and 4 mg tablets; Accord-UK Limited, The electronic Medicines Compendium.
+Dated November 2012.

 British National Formulary, 75th Edition (Mar 2018); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.